XiaoBuHaHa/A_Comprehensive_Review_of_Knowledge_Distillation_Methods_for_3D_Object_Detection_in_Autonomous_Drivi/README.md

 Late-fusion based approaches operate on the outputs, i.e. 3D and 2D bounding boxes, generated from a LiDAR-based 3D object detector and an image-based 2D object detector respectively.
-3D boxes and 2D boxes are combined together and fused to obtain the final detection results. [[Back to content]](#0)
+3D boxes and 2D boxes are combined together and fused to obtain the final detection results.

 <a name="4"></a>